randallbruder/massive-publishing-tools/README.md

 - [X] Include the InDesign template files and rename the repo
 - [ ] Add error checking to the **Export Cover Variants** scripts to notify the user if a cover page is missing the `appliedSection.marker`
-- [ ] Eventually rename everything to Massive
+- [ ] Eventually rename everything to Massive:
 	- [ ] The repo name
 	- [ ] Export Presets
 	- [ ] `hv_preset_name` and `transcon_preset_name` variables in each script